sparc-camp/sparc-camp.github.io/content/whatissparc.md

 The program is free for all admitted students.

 For more information about SPARC, check out our [FAQ]({{"/faq/"}}) or our [video]({{"/video/"}}) from 2014.

-SPARC 2020 will be held from July 28th to August 8th at California State University, East Bay.